If you're in the service industry, you will inevitably encounter time registration and will have to create invoices based on time tracking.

 A. Price per user:

-In Teamleader Focus you can set the price and cost per user in Settings > HR > Users > Pencil.
+In Teamleader Focus you can set the price and cost per user in Settings > HR > Users > Three dots > Edit.
 When editing a user, you are given the option to set a fixed rate.

 John works for 80 EUR an hour.

 Both are designers and each has worked for 5 hours.
 Naturally, you want to invoice the customer for the time worked.
 The invoice will be provided with two invoice lines: